-If you think that iPad coding is for you, our colleagues on Techworld have this article: Best iPad apps for programming 2018.
+If you think that iPad coding is for you, our colleagues on Techworld have this article: Best iPad apps for programming.

 What’s the best value Mac for coding

-Sometime as much as you would love to own the best and most powerful Mac, the budget just won’t stretch that far, though.
-And maybe £1,249/$1,299 is more than you are willing to pay.
+Sometime as much as you would love to own the best and most powerful Mac, the budget just won’t stretch above £1000/$1000.
+Maybe that is more than you are willing (or able) to pay.

 Luckily there are a few other options: